When is the best time to visit the Galapagos Islands?

 Booking a cruise aboard the Santa Cruz II, Isabela II, and La Pinta—replete with luxury accommodations, healthy and delicious dining options, and expert naturalist guides, plus the peace of mind knowing that there is an onboard medical officer—offers you the chance to see and do everything on your wish list and more.
 The investment in your own peace and mind, knowing that every detail is taken care of for you, from flights to accommodations, from meals to itineraries, is undoubtedly the best value for your experience.

 Ultimately, deciding on the best time to visit the Galapagos really depends on you, what you’d like to see, and what activities you’d like to pursue.
-And the best way to plan your trip is to do it well in advance, budget the right amount, and work with a reputable tour operator with plenty of years of experience and know-how with respect to this wholly-unique destination.
+And, the best way to plan your trip is to do it well in advance, budget the right amount, and work with a reputable tour operator with decades of experience and know-how with respect to this wholly unique destination.
 Trust us: your experience will be all the richer for it.

 José Ayerve enjoys traveling.
 After graduating with a degree in Romance Languages and Latin American Studies from Bowdoin College, Ayerve spent many years touring around North America as a musician while telecommuting as a Spanish language translator for a public school system.
 In 2015 he returned to South America.
 He spends a lot of time in Quito, Ecuador, though his mind and heart belong to the islands of Hawaii and the Galapagos.